Agree with our rating?

 Sky-High Complaint Total

-LADCO Leasing complaints currently number over 200 across various consumer protection websites, most of which explicitly refer to the company as a scam or ripoff.
+Negative LADCO Leasing reviews currently number over 200 across various consumer protection websites, most of which explicitly refer to the company as a scam or ripoff.
 Common themes echoed by LADCO Leasing reviews include nondisclosure of contract length, harsh cancellation policies, excessive monthly fees (ranging from $50 to $90), poor or unreachable customer service, and aggressive collections practices.
 LADCO does not appear to have issued rebuttals to the majority of these complaints.
 If you have your own LADCO review to make, please do so in the comment section below.

 LADCO Lawsuits and Fines